 Alternatively, you can also consider booking an organised boat trip that departs from popular tourist destinations such as Sliema and Buġibba (and nearby villages).

-This guide will give you all you need to know to catch the ferry, with local advice, and everything in between, of course.
+This guide will give you all you need to know to catch the ferry (or how to use an alternative service), with local advice and everything in between, of course.

 If you know where in Malta you’ll be staying, check out these guides:

-The ferry departure points from Malta are in Marfa and Ċirkewwa, located at the northernmost tip of the island.
+The most common ferry departure points from Malta are in Ċirkewwa (Google Maps location) and Marfa Jetty (Google Maps location), both located at the northernmost tip of the island.
 Various bus routes reach this point, also because Ċirkewwa is the departure point for the larger Gozo ferry.

 Buses are available from popular spots around the island.
 Depending on the location and traffic, journey times vary from 15-20 minutes (e.g., Mellieħa) to 30-40 minutes or over 1 hour.